 Looking at Alzheimer’s disease in stages can provide a clearer idea of the possible changes that could affect someone following their diagnosis.

-The stages can only be a rough guide, and experts have proposed many different “staging” systems over the years.
+The stages are only a rough guide, and experts have proposed many different “staging” systems over the years.

 Some people think of the disease as having seven stages, while others refer to just three: early, middle, and late.
 The symptoms that occur and when they appear will vary from person to person.